 What a day at the Gabba, Brisbane, Australia, as India fought back on Day 5 to claim victory over Australia.
 Chasing 328 on the last day, India had 97 overs to get the job done.
 On a day that most cricket fans and experts expected a draw, the young, inexperienced Indian team pushed and successfully won the game and, in turn, the Border-Gavaskar Trophy.
+If you were a betting person and had put a punt at melbet cricket, you could have been a rich person by the end of the day!

 They were inexperienced, as an injury-plagued Indian bowling attack was left with bowlers that have played less than 4 tests combined.
 Star bowler Mohammed Siraj played his debut game as the third option after Shami and Bumrah in the first test of this series.
 Coming into the game, Saini was the only other player with one other test game under his belt.
 Indian bowlers had a combined 13 wickets among them, out of which 2 belonged to batsman Rohit Sharma.